 WEDNESDAY @ Noon

-Wednesday at Noon provides moment to pause and rest in the arms of community.
-At this service, Holy Communion is celebrated using language from the Book of Common Prayer.
+Wednesday at Noon provides a moment to pause and rest in the arms of community.
+At this service, Holy Communion is celebrated and prayers are offered for the world.
 This is an informal gathering with shared leadership of the readings and prayers.
 There is no sermon.
-Instead, following communion, the group adjourns to the kitchen next door for coffee and discussion of the readings.
+Instead, following communion, the group adjourns for discussion.